|Match Days||1st Sunday of each month|

 - Cover garment (vest, jacket, coat, long shirt, etc.) Active Duty LEO’s may wear their Duty Belt and be exempt from concealment requirements

-- Ammunition (matches generally consist of 12-18 rounds per stage for seven stages)
+- Ammunition, Matches generally consist of 12-18 rounds per stage for six stages.

 - Range bag, gym bag or back pack to carry your equipment

-You can also join our Facebook page at facebook.com/groups/cgcidpa for announcements, etc.
+You can also join our Facebook page – https://facebook.com/groups/cgcidpa for announcements, etc.